Anush008/fastembed-rs/README.md

 ];

-// Rerank with the default batch size let results = model.rerank("what is panda?", documents, true, None);
+// Rerank with the default batch size let results = model.rerank("what is panda?", documents, true, None)?;
 println!("Rerank result: {:?}", results);
 ```